rjam13/COP3530-Module-5-Template/README.md

 Alternatively,

-You can use the main method found in RhymingDict.java.
+You can use the main method found in Path.java.
 In fact, the test cases are dervied from that main method.